vincent-626/ATLASOpenData13TeV/README.md

 # ATLASOpenData13TeV
-Some simple examples to try out the 13 TeV ATLAS Open Data using RDataFrame.
+Some simple examples to try out the 13 TeV ATLAS Open Data using RDataFrame and TSelector.